ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         ``<reduced_diags_name>.species`` (`string`)
         must be provided,
-        such that the diagnostics are done for this species only.
+        such that the diagnostics are done for this species.

         ``<reduced_diags_name>.histogram_function(t,x,y,z,ux,uy,uz)`` (`string`)
         must be provided,